TySchultz/TSIntro/README.md

 ### Installation

-To install download the repo and drag the Intro folder into your project.
+To install drag the Intro folder into your current project.

-Then all you have to do is paste the code below into your view controller
+Then copy the code below and paste where you would like the intro to be shown.
+The view controller you are presenting from must be inside a UINavigationController for the intro to be presented.

 ```swift
 let userDefaults = NSUserDefaults.standardUserDefaults()